joelstevick/easy-dom-testing/README.md

 # Introduction
 This module compliments *Angular Testbed*.
 We suggest that you also use one of the available helper-libraries that wrap Angular Testbed: [Testing-Library](https://testing-library.com/docs/angular-testing-library/intro/) or [Spectator](https://netbasal.com/spectator-v4-a-powerful-tool-to-simplify-your-angular-tests-bd65a0bf317e).

 *ng-pom-testing* provides a utility function *mergeConfig* for re-using Angular Testbed configuration objects, and a utility class *POM* for implementing the [page-object-model pattern](https://martinfowler.com/bliki/PageObject.html).
-A POM instance runs a *finite state machine* that is defined by a configuration object that you pass to the constructor.
+A POM instance runs actions that are defined by a configuration object that you pass to the constructor.
 The constructor to the POM also accepts a *context* object that is passed as the first argument to the validation and action functions.
 Normally, the context will include objects that were generated as part of the Angular Testbed setup -- fixtures, a dom api, and other functions.

 **The POM abstracts the underlying testing library** (testing-library, spectator, or angular testbed) similar to how a [test harness](https://en.wikipedia.org/wiki/Test_harness) implements an api for interacting with a component instance.
 For example, you may want to define a single action in a test that interacts with more than a single component, or multiple components in succession like launching a modal that solicits user input -- this capability is out-of-scope for test harnesses.